Bangis041/OVERTHEWIRE/Bandit.md

 Username:bandit1  password:ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If

 After successfully logging in we saw a '-' file and we are not able to cat it.
-After little reasearch we found out that to cat a dah file you need to add './'
+After little reasearch we found out that to cat a dash file you need to add './'

 ![image](https://github.com/user-attachments/assets/2608547d-4f84-47d1-816b-15594df1724d)